- Additive colour refers to the method used to mix wavelengths of light.

 - A fully saturated colour is produced by a single wavelength (or narrow band of wavelengths) of light.

 - When any two fully saturated additive primary colours are combined, they produce a secondary colour: yellow, cyan or magenta.

-- Some RGB colour models can produce over 16 million colours by varying the intensity of each of the three primary colours.
+- Some implementations of RGB colour models can produce millions of colours by varying the intensity of each of the three primary colours.